-The following green spaces, also identified on Figure 8 will be protected as designated Local Green Space.
+The following green spaces, also identified on Figure 9 will be protected as designated Local Green Space.
 Developments for other uses will only be supported when it is accordance with national planning policy for local green spaces

 - 1. Abbey View West

 - 2. Abbey View East

 - 3. Jubilee Field

 - 4. Coppin Rise

 - c).
-Other Open Spaces within the Parish will also be protected
+Other Open Spaces within the Parish identified below will also be protected.
+Any proposals which would result in the loss of these open spaces will be determined in line with Core Strategy Policy OS3.

 Glastonbury Close

 Deerhurst Drive x 1

 Between Forde Lane and Northolme

 Road

 Benjamin Park off Northolme Road

 Wheatridge Road

 Stanbrook Road

 End of Canterbury Close

 Blackthorne Close